pavanibillapati/SMS-spam-detection/README.md

 Note: messages are not chronologically sorted.

-2. USAGE
+**2. USAGE**
 --------

-We offer a comprehensive study of this corpus in the following paper that is under review.
+We offer a comprehensive study of this corpus is under review.
 This work presents a number of statistics, studies and baseline results for several machine learning methods.